mamadfrhi/Germany-Corona-Light/README.md

 3. Replace `Bayern` with the name of your desired state.

-# Contribution
-Discussion and pull requests are welcomed 💖

----

 🚧 **Pay attention:** In this file you must replace it with a local name (German name).

 For example: